 At every level of the disability process, SSA will use the Five Step Sequential Evaluation to determine if you are disabled.

-1. Step 1 – Are You Working?
+- Step 1 – Are You Working?
 The Social Security Administration defines work as “Substantial Gainful Activity” (SGA).
-SGA is roughly defined as work from earnings that average more than $1,620 (2025) a month.
+SGA is roughly defined as work from earnings that average more than $1,620 per month (2025).
 If you gross that amount, you generally will not qualify for disability.

-4. Step 4 – Can You Do the Work You Did Previously?
+- Step 4 – Can You Do the Work You Did Previously?
 The Social Security Administration will examine your past work and determine whether it was sedentary, light, medium, or heavy.
-They will also evaluate the skill level: unskilled, semi-skilled, and skilled.
+They will also evaluate the skill level, categorizing it as unskilled, semi-skilled, and skilled.
 For instance, an attorney would be sedentary skilled work.
 The Dictionary of Occupational Titles is here.

 What do Social Security Disability Lawyers do?